An image of a puddle with brown and yellow leaves

 If you would like to know more, contact our expert team today on 0117 954 8030 or fill out a contact form and we will get back to you.

 Sewage treatment plants are used in commercial and domestic properties when access to mains drainage is not possible.
-The plant treats water to make it suitable to be discharged into a drainage field or watercourse.
+They treat water to make it suitable to be discharged into a drainage field or watercourse.

-With cesspits and septic tanks having a number of drawbacks including potentially dangerous gases being released, pollution and complications when trying to sell the property; most home and business owners are making the switch to a sewage treatment plant.
+Cesspits and septic tanks have a number of drawbacks, including potentially dangerous gases being released, pollution and complications when trying to sell the property; most home and business owners are making the switch to sewage treatment plants.

-Whilst a sewage treatment plant is more expensive than a cesspit or septic tank, it provides superior performance and means that you can safely discharge water from the plant once treated.
+These plants are more expensive than a cesspit or septic tank, but they provide superior performance and mean that you can safely discharge water from the plant once treated.

 In this blog post, we will examine the costs of buying and running a sewage treatment plant at your home or commercial premises.